Dodgers–Giants rivalry

-During their time on the East Coast, the Giants won the series 721–670–17 against the Dodgers.
-However, since the two teams moved to the West Coast, the Dodgers lead 592–552 as of the end of their 2022 regular season series.
-The two teams first met in the postseason in the 2021 National League Division Series, although they contested the 1889 World Series.
+During their time on the East Coast, the Giants won the series 722–671–17 against the Dodgers.
+However, since the two teams moved to the West Coast, the Dodgers lead 617–566 as of the end of their September 2025 regular season series.
+The two teams first met in the modern postseason in the 2021 National League Division Series, although they contested the 1889 World Series.
 They have played two tie-breaker series after ending the regular season tied for first place.
 Both series were best of 3 to decide the winner of the National League Pennant and both were won by the Giants 2–1 in 1951 and 1962.
 They are counted as part of the regular season.

-Origins and early years
+History

+Late 1800s–1957: The New York years

 In the 1880s, New York City played host to a number of professional baseball clubs in the National League and the American Association.
 By 1889, each league had only one representative in New York—the Giants in the NL and Dodgers (then known as the Bridegrooms) in the AA.
 The teams met in the 1889 World Series, in which the Giants defeated the Bridegrooms 6 games to 3.
 In 1890, the Dodgers entered the NL and the rivalry was officially underway.

 Although the two teams were geographically proximate rivals anyway, the animus between the two teams ran deeper than mere competitiveness.
 Giants fans were seen as well to do elitists of Manhattan while Dodgers fans tended to be more blue collar and had more Latino fans due to what was then the working class atmosphere of Brooklyn.
 In 1900, a year in which the Dodgers won the pennant and the Giants finished last, Giants owner Andrew Freedman attempted to have the NL split all profits equally, irrespective of the teams’ individual success or failure.
 In the early 1900s, the rivalry was heightened by a long-standing personal feud (originally a business difference) between Charles Ebbets, owner of the Dodgers, and John McGraw, manager of the Giants.
 The two used their teams as fighting surrogates, which caused incidents between players both on and off the field, and inflamed local fans' passions sometimes to deadly levels.

-In 1940, umpire George Magerkurth was brutally beaten during a game by an enraged Dodgers fan ostensibly for making a pro-Giants call.
-The rivalry is said to have been the motive for multiple fan-on-fan homicides, in 1938 and 2003.
-Future Dodgers manager Joe Torre recalled how he felt threatened being a Giants fan growing up in Brooklyn in the series.

-During the latter years for both teams in New York, players often engaged in purposeful, aggressive, physical altercations.
-In 1965, Giants pitcher Juan Marichal knocked Dodgers catcher John Roseboro in the head with a bat.